 Like many skills, there was a significant drawback to ‘Instant Acceleration’.
 In exchange for this amazing burst of power that lasted for a mere moment, Ludmila’s speed fell to 1 for the next 2 hours.
 She would be moving at a snail’s pace for the entire duration.
 Not to mention, there was only so much she could block by reinforcing her mana completely in front of her.
 As she collided with various objects, her attack eventually came to a halt, but not without causing extensive damage to her own body.

 “Up to the rest…,” Ludmila mumbled, her consciousness growing dark.
-Though her injuries had not been life-threatening, she had completely exhausted her mana and would be out of commission for a while.
+Though her injuries had not been life-threatening for the moment, several bones had been broken, and there was little that she could do to seek medical attention.
+She had completely exhausted her mana and would be out of commission for a while.